qfpl/blog/content/posts/mtl_motivations.md

 When you are starting out with functional programming, it is very easy to find things like [EventWriterT](http://hackage.haskell.org/package/reflex-0.6.1/docs/Reflex-EventWriter-Base.html#t:EventWriterT) and [EventWriter](http://hackage.haskell.org/package/reflex-0.6.1/docs/Reflex-EventWriter-Class.html#t:EventWriter) to be very confusing.

-What even are they?
-And what problems motivate ending up with things like this?
+  - What even are they?
+  - What problems motivate ending up with things like this?

 If you have heard of monad-transformers and mtl but don't quite understand what they are or what they are for, this article may be helpful to you!

 Note: To get the most of this artcle, it is best if you already understand basic haskell syntax, typeclasses and Functor/Applicative/Monad.